Analysis of a State Changing Supersoft X-ray Source in M31

-\altaffiltext{1}{Deptartment of Physics and Astronomy, Rutgers, The State University of New Jersey, Piscataway, NJ 08854-8019} \altaffiltext{2}{Harvard-Smithsonian Center for Astrophysics, 60 Garden st. Cambridge, MA 02138} \altaffiltext{3}{Department of Physics, 1000 Hilltop Circle, University of Maryland at Baltimore, Baltimore, MD 21250}
+\altaffiltext{1}{Department of Physics and Astronomy, Rutgers, The State University of New Jersey, Piscataway, NJ 08854-8019, USA} \altaffiltext{2}{Harvard-Smithsonian Center for Astrophysics, 60 Garden st. Cambridge, MA 02138, USA} \altaffiltext{3}{Department of Physics, 1000 Hilltop Circle, University of Maryland at Baltimore, Baltimore, MD 21250, USA}